 Is it morally acceptable to still shop for the lowest price?
 Yes, for wages paid to workers constitute only one element in the total pricing decision.
 Also, wages paid along the supply chain might actually be socially just in many Third World countries.
 In addition, it’s often difficult, if not impossible in today’s environment, for consumers to determine how workers are paid for producing various products and services.

 Is it morally acceptable to stick our head in the sand and not worry about how our buying decisions affect wages?
 No, for social justice principles dictate that we must work towards greater justice in our economic systems.
 Our future buying habits will influence what types of products and services companies eventually bring to the marketplace.

-So the next time you’re in a discussion about just wages, agree that yes, businesses and governments share some of the responsibility and the blame for paying workers fairly.
-But don’t let the debate end there, for the scapegoat most responsible for just wages may be the person in the mirror—the consumer.
+So, the next time you’re in a discussion about just wages, agree that yes, businesses and governments share some of the responsibility and the blame for paying workers fairly.
+But don’t let the debate end there, for the party most responsible for just wages may be the person in the mirror: the consumer.

 We can talk about the great deals we’ve gotten and wonder how companies stay in business.
 But our pocketbooks dictate our values.
 We appear to value low prices and the ability to buy stuff more than we value just wages.
 The question is whether we are willing to change our actions, even if it hurts our bank accounts?